 To date we have been awarded the following green flags: Litter and Waste Management, Energy Conservation, Water Conservation , Travel and Biodiversity.

-2021: This year we are in the first year of a two year cycle working towards our 6th flag: Global Citizenship Litter and Waste.
+2022: This year we are in the second year of a two year cycle working towards our 6th flag: Global Citizenship Litter and Waste.

 The committee consists of representatives from 1st class upwards and staff representatives.
-Welcome Alice, Antonia, Aoife, Bianca, Cara, Emily, Farah, Laura Leah, Lily and Heather!
+Welcome Alice, Antonia, Aoife, Bianca, Cara, Damian, Emily, Emma, Farah, Laura.
+Leah, Leo, Lily, Lucy, Mya and Heather!
 Staff representatives include Mrs. Gillivan, Ms. Mahony, Ms. Casey and Joe Farrington.

 Meet the Green Team